flipcamp/flipcamp.github.io/unconference2016.md

 ### Questions?

-If you have any questions, please feel free to e-mail one of the conference organizers:
+If you have any questions, please feel free to e-mail one of the 2016 unconference organizers:

 - [Philip Duker, The University of Delaware](mailto:pduker@udel.edu)